Top 14 Things to Do in Reykjavik

 Some of these locations have indoor and outdoor pools, a sauna, and at least one hot tub (some even have as many as seven or eight).
 Think of Icelandic swimming pools as more like a luxury spa than your everyday communal pool at home.

-If you're looking for something even more natural, there's the geothermally-heated water by Reykjavik's beach, Nautholsvik, and a small foot bath by Grotta Lighthouse called Kvika.
+If you're looking for something even more natural, there's the geothermally-heated water by Reykjavik's beach, Nautholsvik, and a small foot bath by the Grotta nature reserve called Kvika.
 These small pools are great examples of free things to do in Reykjavik.

-If you're staying in central Reykjavik, the obvious choice would be to attend Sundholl Reykjavikur, Iceland's oldest public bath, situated only a few hundred meters behind the mighty Hallgrimskirkja church.
+If your Iceland accommodation is centrally located, the obvious choice would be to attend Sundholl Reykjavikur, Iceland's oldest public bath, situated only a few hundred meters behind the mighty Hallgrimskirkja church.

 Another popular pool in central Reykjavik is Vesturbaejarlaug, a swimming pool in the city's western area.
-Vesturbaejarlaug is an outdoor pool with a few hot tubs and a couple of saunas and is a popular hangout spot for locals and travelers alike.
+Vesturbaejarlaug is an outdoor pool with a few hot tubs and a couple of saunas.
+It is a popular hangout spot for locals and travelers alike.

 Given the range of attractions offered here, Laugardalslaug is the perfect place to bring the whole family.

-Something to be aware of is that you'll be required to get naked with the locals before entering the pools.
+Something to be aware of is that you'll be required to get naked before entering the pools.
 This is not some peculiar ritual but is strictly hygiene-related.
-Showers are separated by gender, but as the chlorine levels in the swimming pools are very low, everyone must wash thoroughly before taking a dip.
+Showers are separated by sex, but as the chlorine levels in the swimming pools are very low, everyone must wash thoroughly before taking a dip.
 If you try to avoid it, you'll likely be reprimanded by a local or one of the bathing guards.

-Towering over the center of Reykjavik is Hallgrimskirkja Church, which is visible from almost every angle of the city, making it very easy to find.
-Of the many places to visit in Reykjavik, this is one of the most well-known.
+Towering over the center of Reykjavik is Hallgrimskirkja church, which is visible from almost every angle of the city, making it very easy to find.
+Of the many places to visit, this is one of the most famous landmarks in Iceland.

 At the top of this 244-foot (75-meter) tall expressionist-style building is a viewing platform boasting 360-degree views of the entire city.
 Along with the view from Perlan on Oskjuhlid hill, this is probably the best view you'll get of the city.